armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 weight: 7
 aliases:
   - /spinnaker-install-admin-guides/install-on-gke-operator/
+description: >
+  Use the Armory Operator to install Armory in your Google Kubernetes Engine (GKE) cluster.
 ---

-_Note: This guide is a work in progress._
+> This guide is a work in progress._

 This guide contains instructions for installing Armory on a GKE Cluster using the [Armory Operator]({{< ref "operator" >}}).
 Refer to the [Armory Operator Reference]({{< ref "operator-config" >}}) for manifest entry details.

-## Prerequisites
+## Prerequisites for installing Armory

-This document is written with the following workflow in mind:

 * You have a machine configured to use the `gcloud` CLI tool and a recent version of the `kubectl` tool
 * You have logged into the `gcloud` CLI and have permissions to create GKE clusters and a service account